martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

   Finally, [here](https://www.cs.cmu.edu/~ddanish/blog/mlt-to-phd/) is an article by Danish Pruthi discussing the conversion statistics from an MLT degree to a PhD degree, an important question many NLP PhD candidates have.

 * [Matthew Might's Guide](http://matt.might.net/articles/how-to-apply-and-get-in-to-graduate-school-in-science-mathematics-engineering-or-computer-science/) - An excellent blog focussing on the importance of good recommendation letters and prior research experience (preferrably publications).
 Has some nice examples of accepted and rejected applications towards the end.
 Matthew Might has written many comprehensive advice articles (see "Related posts") on sending emails, doing research etc. One celebrated article (rather, a collection of pictures) is [An Illustrated Guide to A PhD](http://matt.might.net/articles/phd-school-in-pictures/).
+He also has an article on [asking for a recommendation letter](http://matt.might.net/articles/how-to-recommendation-letter/).

 * [David Evan's Guide for Writing Emails](http://www.cs.virginia.edu/~evans/advice/prospective.html) - A popular article on the optimal strategy to emailing prospective PhD advisors.
 A must-read if you are planning to send out emails to professors.